Ama2352/MoneyWise/guides/INTERNATIONALIZATION_GUIDE.md

 - Provide fallbacks for all translations
 - Keep translations close to feature domains
 - Use the `t()` function consistently
+- Follow the hook naming conventions
+- Use `useLanguageContext` for standard usage
+- Use `useAuthContext` for standard authentication needs
 - Test all language combinations
 - Update documentation when adding translations